BAM (file format)

-Binary Alignment Map (BAM) is the comprehensive raw data of genome sequencing; it consists of the lossless, compressed binary representation of the Sequence Alignment Map-files.
+The BAM file format (which stands for Binary Alignment Map) is the comprehensive raw data of genome sequencing.
+It consists of the lossless, compressed binary representation of a set of Sequence Alignment Map files.

+Schema

 BAM is the compressed binary representation of SAM (Sequence Alignment Map), a compact and index-able representation of nucleotide sequence alignments.
 The goal of indexing is to retrieve alignments that overlap a specific location quickly without having to go through all of them.
 Before indexing, BAM must be sorted by reference ID and then leftmost coordinate.
 BAM is in compressed BGZF format.

 The structure of BAM files include a header section and an alignment section: